Fishing – Get Hooked

 With 100 fishing stands now fully operational – there are facilities for the disabled included, of course – it means that the ‘Lough’ has more than adequate accommodation for those from the angling fraternity wishing to indulge in their passion.

-Funding for 70 of the 100 stands was received from DCAL through the Eu programme for Peace and Reconcilliation in Northern Ireland measure 1.2(A).
+Funding for 70 of the 100 stands was received from DCAL through the EU programme for Peace and Reconciliation in Northern Ireland measure 1.2(A).
 The funding also help to upgrade the access roads and create new boardwalk access.
 Nesting pontoons were also provided on the lake for birds.

 The lake waters tend to vary in depth from summer to winter through rainfall affecting small feeder streams.
 But there is one significant constant – fish stocking is carried out to ensure that the overall quality of fishing is maintained at a high level.

-And it’s hardly surprising that regular competitions are organised by Angling clubs for both coarse matches and pike fishing.
+It’s hardly surprising that regular competitions are organised by Angling clubs for both coarse matches and pike fishing.
 The venue is used as part of the Blackwater Open which attracts the top match anglers for what is a major two-day Competition.
-Lough Muckno in Castlebalyney is the other venue used in this cross-border competition which is aided through European Funding from the Blackwater Regional Partnership.
+Lough Muckno in Castleblayney is the other venue used in this cross-border competition which is aided through European Funding from the Blackwater Regional Partnership.